William Turner (painter)

 William Turner (29 November 1789 – 7 August 1862) was a British painter who specialised in watercolour landscapes.
 He is often known as William Turner of Oxford or just Turner of Oxford to distinguish him from his contemporary, J. M. W. Turner (known as William).
-Many of Turner's paintings depicted the countryside around Oxford.
-One of his best known pictures is a view of the city of Oxford from Hinksey Hill.
+Many of Turner's paintings depicted the countryside around the city of Oxford.
+One of his best-known pictures is a view of Oxford from Hinksey Hill.

 In 1898, the Ashmolean Museum in Oxford held a retrospective exhibition of his work.
 Some of his paintings are still on permanent display at the museum.
 In 1984, the Oxfordshire County Council presented his work in an exhibition at the Oxfordshire County Museum in Woodstock.
-His paintings are also held in national and international collections, for example at the Tate Gallery (London, UK), the Metropolitan Museum of Art (New York City, US) and the Dunedin Public Art Gallery (New Zealand).
+His paintings are also held in national and international collections, for example at the Tate Gallery (London, UK), the Metropolitan Museum of Art (New York City, US), and the Dunedin Public Art Gallery (New Zealand).

 Life

 Turner was born at Black Bourton, Oxfordshire.
-He was the eldest of three children, and had two younger sisters.
+He was the eldest of three children and had two younger sisters.
 His father died in 1791, and he was raised during this early part of his life by his mother.
 In 1803, he went to live with his uncle, also called William Turner.
 Initially they lived in Burford but in 1804 moved to the manor house at Shipton-on-Cherwell in Oxfordshire.